 I am a very competitive person by nature.
 Whenever I get into a game, I strive to win.
 But how to win at Catan?
 There are many strategy guides online, but most of them are way too long and in-depth theoretical for a casual player to read.
 Ain’t nobody got time for that, right? 🙂

 Luckily for you, I do have that time.
-So, I studied the guides from all over the internet, threw some personal experience in it, and here it is.
+So, I studied the guides from all over the internet, threw some personal experience in it, and here it is: my winning guide for Settlers of Catan.

 My guide is designed to make you a better Catan player in just 10 minutes.
-It contains all the vital parts.
+It contains all the vital parts you need, without the unnecessary ballast.
+Guide is focues on whats and hows and not on the analysis of whys.

 Initial Settlement Placement